airbnb/okreplay/src/docs/index.md

 ### WSLite

-The [groovy-wslite][wslite] library is not aware of the default JVM proxy settings so the proxy needs to be explicitly configured.
+The [groovy-wslite][wslite] library is not aware of the default JVM proxy settings so the proxy needs to be explicitly configured with a `java.net.Proxy`.
+The `Recorder` class provides a convenience method for getting a `Proxy` instance.
+For example:

  	def client = new RESTClient(targetUrl)
- 	def proxy = new Proxy(Proxy.Type.HTTP, new InetSocketAddress('localhost', recorder.proxyPort))

- 	def response = client.get(path: '/', proxy: proxy)
+ 	def response = client.get(path: '/', proxy: recorder.proxy)

 ## HTTPS